 He was instrumental in the creation of the Cleveland Functional Electrical Stimulation (FES) Center, which studies the application of electrical currents to generate or suppress nerve activity.
-As the center's executive director, Peckham has built a model of successful research collaboration among scientists, engineers and clinicians from the Cleveland Veteran's Administration Medical Center, Case Western Reserve and MetroHealth Medical Center.
-Read more
+As the center's executive director, Peckham has built a model of successful research collaboration among scientists, engineers and clinicians from the Cleveland Veteran's Administration Medical Center, Case Western Reserve Univeersity and MetroHealth Medical Center.
+Read more >

 Gary Previts, PhD

-In more than three decades at Case Western Reserve, Professor Gary John Previts has established himself as one of the world’s leading experts on the history of accounting theory and practice.
+In more than three decades at Case Western Reserve University, Professor Gary John Previts has established himself as one of the world’s leading experts on the history of accounting theory and practice.
 He is the founding and continuing editor of the journal Research in the Accounting Regulation (Elsevier).
 He was a member of the U.S. Department of Treasury’s Advisory Committee on the Auditing Profession, and currently serves on the Public Company Accounting Oversight Board Advisory Council and is an advisor to the Comptroller General of the United States.
-In 2010, he received the outstanding educator award from the American Accounting Association; three years earlier he received the Gold Medal for Distinguished Service from the American Institute of Certified Public Accountants.
+In 2010, he received the outstanding educator award from the American Accounting Association.
+Three years earlier he received the Gold Medal for Distinguished Service from the American Institute of Certified Public Accountants.
 He has twice served as chair of the accountancy department and held the position of Weatherhead’s Associate Dean for Undergraduate Studies for more than a dozen years.

 Alan Rocke, PhD

-Robert F. Savinell
+Robert F. Savinell, PhD

 Philip L. Taylor, PhD

 The impact of Professor Philip L. Taylor’s work can be summed up by one number: four.
 That is how many scientific phenomena bear his name.
-From the Nielsen-Taylor effect detailed in 1985 through to the Hamaneh-Taylor model introduced in 2009, his research has deepened the world’s understanding of thermoelectricity, liquid crystals and the nature of different systems in stasis and flux.
-Professor Taylor has authored and co-authored more than 200 papers published in peer review journals and also has mentoring of more than 50 doctoral and postdoctoral students.
+From the Nielsen-Taylor effect detailed in 1975 through to the Hamaneh-Taylor model introduced in 2009, his research has deepened the world’s understanding of thermoelectricity, liquid crystals and the nature of different systems in stasis and flux.
+Professor Taylor has authored and co-authored more than 200 papers published in peer review journals and also has mentored more than 50 doctoral and postdoctoral students.
 He is a Fellow of both the American Physical Society and the American Association for the Advancement of Science.